If you have been a longtime fan of Shonda Rhimes' work, then you're in for a treat.

 Created by Chris Van Dusen, who is also an executive producer on the series (alongside Rhimes and Betsy Beers), Bridgerton is a romantic, scandalous, and quick-witted series which is inspired by Julia Quinn’s bestselling novels.

 It follows the eight close-knit siblings of the powerful Bridgerton family as they attempt to find love and ultimately, themselves in Regency London’s high society.
-The series has been described as Gossip Girl meets Pride & Prejudice and will launch 25 December, 2020 on Netflix SA in December.
+The series has been described as Gossip Girl meets Pride & Prejudice and launched on 25 December, 2020 on Netflix South Africa.

 Here, she talks about the inspiration behind the series, casting Dame Julie Andrews, and what she hopes this series will achieve for all Shondaland fans.